 In the unlikely event you have a problem with your device, just contact our friendly customer service team on [email protected]

-You’ll need to return the item (we can arrange pick up free of charge).
+You’ll need to return the item (we can cover a free delivery charge).
 If we are unable to diagnose and solve your issue, we’ll send you a replacement by Royal Mail First Class.
 It helps if you have your order number, but if not our team should be able to find your order using your email address.

 Delivery & Returns

-Unfortunately, we can no longer deliver to addresses outside the UK but in the EU due to new EU regulations.
+Unfortunately, we can no longer deliver to EU addresses outside the UK due to new EU regulations.

 Hassle-Free Returns - & 90 Days to Change Your Mind